COLOSSIANS 2:9

 aside principalities and powers.
 Jesus also made a show of them openly.
 The victory of Jesus over the power of evil was openly

-wanted to do to him in the arrest, the trial, the scourging, and the
+allowing them to do what they wanted to do to him in the arrest, the trial, the

-more at the great judgment of all creatures before the King Eternal.
-Jesus told
+be manifest even more at the great judgment of all creatures before the King

-and a tooth for a tooth: But I say unto you, That ye resist not evil: but
+tooth for a tooth: But I say unto you, That ye resist not evil: but whosoever

-whosoever shall smite thee on the right cheek, turn to him the other also.
-And
+shall smite thee on the right cheek, turn to him the other also.
+And if any man

 The Bible says in Colossians 2:16-17, Let no man therefore judge you in meat,

-were condemning Christians for not following certain teachings of the Old
+Christians for not following certain teachings of the Old Testament.
+There were

-Testament.
-There were restrictions in the Old Testament concerning meat and
+restrictions in the Old Testament concerning meat and drink.
+These restrictions

 tabernacle of the tent of the congregation.
 This is a commandment.
 This commandment was given by God.
 This